saduineveld/Promes-python/README.md

 Toolbox to solve infinite horizon DSGE models with time iteration and spline approximation.\
 *Required pacakges for Python 3: numpy, scipy.interpolate, math*

-Currently (6.11.24) the toolbox is only suited for a 2-dimensional state space, and a 1-dimensional policy.
+Currently (6.11.24) the toolbox is only suited for upto 4-dimensional state space (easily expanded to more dimensions though), and a 1-dimensional policy.
 It only includes two modules:
-- gridfun_2D.py
+- gridfun.py
-- get_spline_2D.py
+- get_spline.py

-One simple example is included, which solves a standard RBC model without using any type of quadrature (it uses a simply point-estimate for future exogenous state variable).
+Two simple examples are included.
+ONe is the 1 dimensional Brock-Mirman model.
+The other is a standard RBC model without using any type of quadrature (it uses a simply point-estimate for future exogenous state variable).

 ## Short Manual
 * We added code from the example "run_RBC_no_quad.py"
 ### Glossary
-- $n$: number of dimensions of state space (maximum is currentl 2)
+- $n$: number of dimensions of state space (maximum is currently 4)
 - $m$: total number of gridpoints
 - grid: rectangular grid of state space